zalando-stups/documentation/components/taupage.rst

 By default, your application will run as an unprivileged user, see the 'root' option.

 Taupage integrates :ref:`berry` and exposes the credentials file to your application.
-Your application will have access to the environment variable 'CREDENTIALS_FILE', which points to a local file, containing the 'credentials.json' JSON of the :ref:`mint` API.
+Your application will have access to the environment variable 'CREDENTIALS_DIR', which points to a local directory, containing the 'user.json' and 'client.json' of the :ref:`mint` API.
 This way, you can authenticate yourself to your IAM solution to for example obtain own access tokens.